The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Price: Just as with any premium product, The Farmer’s Dog prices reflect its quality.
 But based on our research, The Farmer’s Dog is priced lower than many other brands in the human-grade fresh dog food industry.

-Best soft dry dog food for seniors
+Best soft dry dog food for senior dogs

 - Real, human-grade ingredients are gently air-dried with low heat to preserve essential nutrients and provide a pliable soft texture that is easy on damaged teeth.